ehab-x99/ehab-x99/README.md

 ## About me

-- 👨🏻‍🎓 B.S.
-Artificial intelligence at the University of Jeddah.
+- 👨🏻‍🎓 B.S. in Artificial intelligence at the University of Jeddah.
 - 👨🏻‍💻 I’m currently learning and cooking up lots of Machine Learning code and other projects.
 - 📄 My Motto: Keep Learning.
 Progress, not perfection.